Annette LePique, September - October 2026

 Sharmistha Ray in front of their painting.
 Credit: Zachary Riggleman

-Sharmistha Ray (they/them) is a visual artist, art critic, curator, and professor at Carnegie Mellon University.
-Their artistic practice uses modes of abstraction to explore imagery related to Hindu and Buddhist cosmologies, the patterning and ornamentation of South Asian crafts and sacred architecture in relationship to global modernisms and queer futurity.
+Sharmistha Ray (they/them) is a visual artist and Estella Loomis McCandless Assistant Professor of Art at Carnegie Mellon University.
+Their artistic practice uses modes of abstraction to explore imagery related to Hindu and Buddhist cosmologies, the patterning and ornamentation of South Asian crafts, and sacred architecture in relationship to global modernisms and queer futurity.
+Working primarily in painting and drawing, they have also made work in sculpture, artist books, and animation.

-Working primarily in painting and drawing, they have also made work in sculpture and installation, curated projects, and written prolifically on art.
 In addition to their solo work, they co-founded the spiritualist feminist art collective Hilma’s Ghost which acts as a collaborative model for research, artistic production, pedagogy, and community.

 Visit Sharmistha’s website here.

-dahn gim, May - June 2026
+Dahn Gim, May - June 2026

-Visit dahn’s website here.
+Visit Dahn’s website here.

 Strata: 2016-19 (2024), 4.5 x 4.5 x 98", Legal documents